Events explained

 The JoystickConnected and JoystickDisconnected events

-The member associated to this event is event.joystickConnect, it contains the identifier of the connected/disconnected joystick.
+The member associated with this event is event.joystickConnect, it contains the identifier of the connected/disconnected joystick.

 if (event.type == sf::Event::JoystickConnected)